Austin Hedges Player Props: Pirates vs. Cardinals

-Friday, Austin Hedges and the Pittsburgh Pirates face the St. Louis Cardinals and Jake Woodford, with the first pitch at 8:15 PM ET.
+Austin Hedges -- 1-for-3 with a double in his most recent game -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Steven Matz on the mound, on April 15 at 2:15 PM ET.

-He is back in action for the first time since April 14, when he went 0-for-2 against the Reds.
+He had a one-hit performance in his most recent game (1-for-3) against the Cardinals.

 Austin Hedges Game Info & Props vs. the Cardinals